Learn Class 2 English - Synonyms and Antonyms

 Question 3

-Choose the best antonym for the given word : Borrow
+Choose the best word for the sentence.Dad made popcorn.

 Question 4